 5. Inventory management

-If you can’t afford (or don’t want to) purchase and manage inventory, drop shipping is an ideal choice.
+If you can’t afford (or don’t want to) purchase and manage inventory, dropshipping is an ideal choice.
 Direct fulfillment and 3PL order fulfillment are the best choices if you have a diverse inventory portfolio that fluctuates in volume all through the year.
-3PL players can also bring the efficiency of an inventory management system to keep your bottom line in good shape at all time.
+3PL players can also bring the efficiency of an inventory management system to keep your bottom line in good shape at all times.